Menu

 210 years after the famous Congress of Vienna, which established a new authoritarian order in Europe, The Congresses of Vienna placed the discussion of socio-political issues at centre stage and, like The Vienna Trials last year, became the controversial talk of the town.
 The Congresses of Vienna renegotiated the red lines of cancel culture and the entanglements behind #MeToo.
 Set between theatre and debate, they gave a close-up and multivoiced take on the complex of love in its political and interpersonal sense.
 In essence, they confronted the relationship between art, power and abuse.
 This ‘collective psychological process of communication’ (ORF) culminated in decisions about what real change might look like.
 A jury of experts and specialists as well as delegates from the Council of the Republic took to the stages of Theater Akzent and Odeon to question well-known witnesses, professionals and protagonists of current events under the direction of certified legal experts.
 The act of public free speech and collective listening lies at the core of this format conceived by Milo Rau, which gives theatre an exceptionally long reach into reality.

-The livestream of the first Vienna Congresse is now available online and can be rewatched anytime here.
+The livestream of the Vienna Congress is now available online and can be rewatched anytime here.

 Concept Milo Rau Dramaturgy Robert Misik, Tarun Kade, Nathalie Assmann Consultants tba